Chalk Painted Chair

 Then I applied a layer of Miss Mustard Seed Wax using a specially designed brush.
 I am not sure about the chalk paint yet but I absolutely love the Miss Mustard Seed Wax.

 The reupholstering was pretty straight forward to complete, you will need material, a garbage bag, scissors, staple gun and a sewing machine.

 Make a Pattern

-The fabric was much too dirty to put against the new cloth.
+The fabric was much too dirty to put on the new cloth.
 So I made a pattern by placing the filthy material on a plastic garbage bag.
-With a sharpie pen I drew an inch out from the outside of the cloth.
+With a sharpie pen, I drew an inch out from the outside of the cloth.

-The material edge will be covered by the chair bottom so you can skip this step, but I sealed all the cut edges with a zig zag stitch to prevent material fraying.
+The material edge will be covered by the chair bottom so you can skip this step if you like.
+I chose to seal all the cut edges with a zig zag stitch to prevent material fraying.
 It only took five minutes and I had the machine out to cover the weld cord so why not.

 Cover the Weld Cord